-The UNC Gillings School of Global Public Health’s Nutrition and Dietetics concentration is accredited as a Future Education Model by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+The UNC Gillings School of Global Public Health’s Nutrition and Dietetics concentration is accredited as a Future Education Model program by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 Additional information on ACEND can be obtained by contacting them at:

 Accreditation Council for Education in Nutrition and Dietetics